elena-off/sssp-loihiemulator/README.md

 ## Usage
 Install Brian2Loihi as described on the github page (https://github.com/sagacitysite/brian2_loihi) as well as brian2 (pip install brian2)

-Replace input graph with own dictionary describing a graph, examples see below.
+Replace input graph in ExampleUsage with own dictionary describing a graph, examples see below.

 Solution to SSSP in form of a list of shortest paths from node 0 to each node will be the output.